Promoting Fundamental British Values

 Citizens of the UK are encouraged to:

-At Saxton CE Primary we believe our Code of Conduct which is lived through our Mission Statement, as well as our enriching curriculum and extra-curricular activities, fully supports these fundamental British Values.
+At Saxton CE Primary we believe that our school rules, which are lived daily through our ethos and values, as well as our enriching curriculum and extra-curricular activities, fully support these fundamental British Values.

 We are committed to promoting these in the following ways: